Don’t just sing.

 3. Join The Magnifier

 It’s easy to get into a muddle with singing.
 Sometimes we just need that one tiny idea to get motivated again.
-Join The Magnifier for useful reframes, interesting singers, better ideas and intriguing possibilities for where your singing could take you.
+Join The Magnifier for sharper ways to think about singing, interesting singers worth hearing about, and intriguing possibilities you may not yet have considered.

 grey-lilac block (P4S).png